SuperboGiuseppe/dncs_lab2/README.md

 ![Main window screenshot][product-screenshot]

-The purpose of this project is to provide a fully automated virtual network environment.
-Where a user can easily customize and design a virtual network environment according to their need.
-With the help of this environment, a user can create different virtual machines acting as a server, router, switches, and hosts.
-Using this setup users can easily control and monitor their machines' performances and they can use them accordingly.
+The purpose of this project is to provide a useful tool from which it is possible to create fully automated virtual network environment.
+Here the user can easily customize and design a virtual network environment according to their needs.
+With the help of this tool, a user can create and configure different virtual machines acting as a server, router, switches, and hosts or specialized hosts.
+Custom topologies can be designed from scratch or starting from predefined templates.
+Once the network is deployed and configured, the user can access or monitor each machine.

+### List of features
+Available features:
 - Other detail is pending......

 ### Built With